Mu-Ahmad/Image_Processing_App/README.md

 **Note:**

 Presests and Filters are distructive in nature to eachother, rest of the affects can be applied on top of each other.
+Presets have high computational cost so they might not work properly on some machines for ultra high resolution pictures.